America's Test Kitchen: The Next Generation

 America's Test Kitchen: The Next Generation is an American cooking competition television series hosted by Jeannie Mai Jenkins.
 The first season premiered on Amazon Freevee on December 9, 2022.
-The second season premiered on April 1, 2025 and is currently streaming on Prime Video.
+The second season premiered on April 1, 2025, on Amazon Prime Video following the discontinuation of Freevee.

 Summary

 The series follows 11 home chefs who present their dishes through a series of challenges testing their culinary abilities and personalities.
 Each episode, the contestants stand before the judges' panel of America's Test Kitchen alums Dan Souza, Elle Simone, Jack Bishop, and Julia Collin Davison, as well as guest judges including Claudette Zepeda, Gesine Bullock-Prado, Jamie Bissonnette, Karen Akunowicz, Kwame Onwuachi, and Nick DiGiovanni.
 The last cook standing earns a starring role as a new host of America's Test Kitchen, as well as a $100,000 prize to fund their own culinary business, and the opportunity to write their own cookbook.